 In most cases, evaluations are made subjectively by both the contributing investigators and the compiler of this report.
 The category of Unknown is adopted if the contributed data or case report contains enough information such that a conventional explanation cannot be satisfactorily proposed.
 This does not mean that the case will never be explained, but only that a viable explanation is not immediately obvious.

-The average proportion of Unknowns since 1989 has been about 13%, a high figure, considering that this would imply that more than one in ten UFOs cannot be explained.
+The average proportion of Unknowns since 1989 has been about 13%, and 1997 did not vary, with a value of 13.7%.
+This is a relatively high figure, considering that this would imply that more than one in ten UFOs cannot be explained.
 However, there are several factors which affect this value.
 The level and quality of UFO report investigation varies because there are no explicit standards for ufologists.
-Some "believers" might be biased to consider most UFO sightings as mysterious, whereas those with more of a sceptical predisposition might tend to subconsciously (or consciously) reduce the Unknowns in their files.
+Some "believers" might be biased to consider most UFO sightings as mysterious, whereas those with more of a skeptical predisposition might tend to subconsciously (or consciously) reduce the Unknowns in their files.

-As can be seen, during the first few years of these studies, an evaluation of Explained was almost nonexistent.
-This likely is because contributors at first tended to ignore UFO sightings that had a simple explanation and deleted them as actual UFO data.
+During the first few years of these studies, an evaluation of Explained was almost nonexistent.
+Contributors at first tended to ignore UFO sightings that had a simple explanation and deleted them as actual UFO data.
 However, because many IFO cases such as fireballs and meteors are initially reported as UFOs, the Explained category is necessary for a full review of UFO data.
 Early American studies of UFO data included such cases, so present-day comparative studies should include such data as well.
 Furthermore, since there are no absolutes, the subjective nature of assigning Evaluations is actually an interpretation of the facts by individual researchers.

 |Explained||Insuf.
 Info.||Poss.
 Explan.||Unexplained|

-If we look only at those Unknowns with a quality or Reliability rating of six or greater, we then are left with 27 higher-quality Unknowns in 1996 (10.5% of the total).
-Of these, only 18 had a Strangeness rating of seven or greater (7% of the total).
-This value is comparable with other years: 4.9% in 1989, 4.6% in 1990, 7.3% in 1991 and 7.6% in 1992.
+If we look only at the Unknowns with a quality or Reliability rating of six or greater, we then are left with 19 higher-quality Unknowns in 1997 (6.7% of the total).
+Of these, only 7 had a Strangeness rating of six or greater (2.1% of the total).
 As a comparison, USAF Blue Book studies found only three to four percent of their cases were "excellent" Unknowns.

 It should be emphasized again that even high-quality Unknowns do not imply alien visitation.
 Each case may still have an explanation following further investigation.
 And of those that remain unexplained, they may remain unexplained, but still are not incontrovertible proof of extraterrestrial intervention or some mysterious natural phenomenon.